 Insects of the family Chironomidae, commonly known as midges, are often the most abundant group of insects inhabiting freshwater environments (Pinder 1986).
-Midges are fragile and mosquito-like in appearance but they do not bite.
+Midges are fragile and mosquito-like in appearance, but they do not bite.
 Larvae of most midges are aquatic and feed primarily on algae and decaying organic matter.
 A few species, however, are capable of mining the soft tissues of submersed plants and using the living plant material as a food source (Pinder 1986).
-Recently, this feeding strategy has been studied in some detail in the genus Cricotopus because of the realization that it could be exploited for the biological control of the alien aquatic weed Eurasian watermilfoil, Myriophyllum spicatum L. (MacRae et al. 1990), and possibly hydrilla, Hydrilla verticillata (L.f.)
+Recently, this feeding strategy has been studied in some detail in the genus Cricotopus because of the realization that it could be exploited for the biological control of the exotic aquatic weed Eurasian watermilfoil, Myriophyllum spicatum L. (MacRae et al. 1990), and possibly hydrilla, Hydrilla verticillata (L.f.)
 Royle (Cuda et al. 2002; Cuda et al. 2011).

 In 1992, USDA researchers discovered midge larvae attacking the apical meristems of hydrilla in the Crystal River watershed in Citrus County, Florida (G.R.
 Buckingham, personal communication), and that the damaged hydrilla at one site was stunted and unable to grow to the surface.
 The hydrilla-attacking midge was subsequently identified as Cricotopus lebetis Sublette (Figure 1), a species possibly new to Florida (Epler et al. 2000).
-Because previous research implicated midge larvae as causal agents of damaged stem tips on stunted hydrilla plants in Africa (Markham 1986), this tip mining midge may have some potential as a biological control agent.
+Because previous research implicated midge larvae as causal agents of damaged stem tips on stunted hydrilla plants in Africa (Markham 1986), it was suspected that this tip mining midge may have some potential as a biological control agent.

 According to NCBI Taxonomy, Species 2000, and the Integrated Taxonomic Information System, the following synonyms have been used to describe Cricotopus lebetis: